lando/lando/docs/services/redis.md

-redis
+Redis
 =====

-[Memcached](https://mariadb.org/) is an in-memory key-value store for small chunks of arbitrary data (strings, objects) from results of database calls, API calls, or page rendering.
+[Redis](https://redis.io/) is an open source, in-memory and typed data structure store, used as a database, cache and message broker.
 You can easily add it to your Lando app by adding an entry to the `services` key in your app's `.lando.yml`.

 ### Supported versions